Work out at Your Desk with this Office Workout Guide

 You can take cardio to a new level by pedaling while you work.
 Mini-exercise bikes are available which fit neatly under your desk, just a couple of short sessions a day will get your blood pumping and burn off some calories.
 The most popular item in this category is the UltraSport Mini Bike, which (at the time of writing) comes with a generous 54% discount over at amazon.co.uk – check it out for yourself!

-- Hand and foot pedals with adjustable pedal strap - very well suited to older people
+- Compact home trainer - hand and foot pedals with an adjustable pedal strap

 Stretching and Toning